CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-9.md

 - Refer to [Overview of Microsoft Defender for Cloud DevOps Security](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-devops-introduction) for reference.
 - Refer to [Configure the Microsoft Security DevOps GitHub action](https://learn.microsoft.com/en-us/azure/defender-for-cloud/github-action) for reference.
 - Refer to [Connect your GitHub Environment to Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/quickstart-onboard-github) for reference.
+- Refer to [Configure the Microsoft Security DevOps GitHub action](https://learn.microsoft.com/en-us/azure/defender-for-cloud/github-action) for reference.

 ## Conclusion
 Congratulations on completing the **Securing DevOps with Microsoft Defender for Cloud** challenge!
-Through this challenge you have seamlessly integrated and configured Microsoft Defender for Cloud within a DevOps context, ensuring a secure and resilient software development lifecycle.
+Through this challenge, you have seamlessly integrated and configured Microsoft Defender for Cloud within a DevOps context, ensuring a secure and resilient software development lifecycle.

 Congratulations!
 You have successfully completed all the challenges.